gwilymk/tantivy-sqlite-storage/README.md

 Normal file store using the default mmap file storage took 19m51.956s to generate the index, and the final index was 3.1G in size.

-The example search term (`barak obama`) took 3794 microseconds using sqlite storage and similar time using the default file storage.
+The example search term (`barak obama`) took around 3000 microseconds to run (0.003 seconds) using the mmap store, but using this store is 2 orders of magnitude slower (around 0.3 seconds).

-However, startup time is significantly slower (about 8s on the same machine) with sqlite storage (takes a few seconds to load the index), and memory usage is much higher.
+Also, startup time is significantly slower (about 8s on the same machine) with sqlite storage, compared to mmap which takes microseconds to start up.
-But once it is loaded, performance is comparable (although memory usage much higher).